kengibson1111/go-stdlib/README.md

 ## archive/tar

-* basictar - shows how a tar is created.
+* basictar - creates a tar and then iterates through each file in the tar.

 ## bufio